-Bank Deposits, including, but not limited to, demand deposit accounts, savings (h) accounts, market rate accounts and time certificates of deposits ("TCDs") in financial institutions located in California.
+(h) Bank Deposits, including, but not limited to, demand deposit accounts, savings accounts, market rate accounts and time certificates of deposits ("TCDs") in financial institutions located in California.
 The Authority will invest in financial institutions with a net worth of ten million dollars and total assets in excess of \$50 million.
 Such deposits in each bank shall be limited to no more than 5% of the total assets of the bank.
 To be eligible to receive Authority deposits, the financial institution must have received a minimum overall satisfactory rating, under the Community Reinvestment Act, for meeting the credit needs of California Communities in its most recent evaluation.
 Bank deposits are required to be collateralized as specified under Cal.
 Gov. Code §53630 et seq.
 The Treasurer may waive the collateralization requirements for any portion that is covered by federal deposit insurance.
 The Authority shall have a signed agreement with any depository accepting Authority funds per Cal.
 Gov. Code §53649.
 The maximum maturity of TCDs is three years.
 A maximum of 20% of the market value of the portfolio may be invested in TCDs.
 The amount invested in TCDs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53630 et seq.

-(i) Medium Term Notes (MTNs), defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States rated in a rating category of "A" or its equivalent or better by a NRSRO and be issued by a corporation organized and operating within the United States.
+(i) Medium Term Notes (MTNs), defined as all corporate and depository institution debt securities with a maximum remaining maturity of five years or less, issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States rated "A" or better by a NRSRO and be issued by a corporation organized and operating within the United States.
 The aggregate total of MTNs may not exceed 15% of the market value of the investment portfolio.
 The amount invested in MTNs of any one issuer in combination with any other securities from that issuer shall not exceed 10% of the market value of the portfolio.
 Cal.
 Gov. Code §53601(k)

-(j) Repurchase agreements (RPAs) shall only be made with financial institutions having a credit rating in the rating category "A" or its equivalent or better by a NRSRO.
+(j) Repurchase agreements (RPAs) shall only be made with financial institutions having a credit rating of not less than "A" by a NRSRO.
 The Security Industry and Financial Markets Association (SIFMA) master repurchase agreement shall be the Authority's master repurchase agreement.